LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cdockingmanager-class.md

 ### <a name="parameters"></a>Paramètres

 *pAHDockingBar*<br/>
-[in] Pointeur vers un volet Ancrable.
+dans Pointeur vers un volet Ancrable.

 ##  <a name="setdockingmode"></a>  CDockingManager::SetDockingMode